 The Muffin Method

 The muffin method is quick and easy.
 Mix the dry ingredients together.
-Mix the wet ingredients together including the eggs then add the wet mixture to the dry mixture with a spatula and you’re ready to bake.
+Mix the wet ingredients together including the eggs, and then add the wet mixture to the dry mixture with a rubber spatula and you’re ready to bake.
 (Don’t use the electric mixer.)
-Stir the two mixtures together with a spatula only until combined—not lump free—so that the gluten in the flour will not be developed.
+Stir the two mixtures together with a spatula only until combined— not lump-free— so that the gluten in the flour will not be developed.

-(One advantage of the muffin method is that both the dry and the wet ingredients can be mixed the night before.
+One advantage of the muffin mixing method is that both the dry and the wet ingredients can be mixed the night before.
 Store the wet ingredients in the refrigerator and then add the wet to the dry ingredients in the morning and you’re ready to bake.
-You’ll save time on that busy morning.)
+You’ll save time on that busy morning.